Shadowrun: Mechanics

 In addition to this basic mechanic, players can use several task-specific dice pools to add bonus dice to certain tests, though dice that are used do not refresh until the end of a turn.
 This adds an extra tactical element, as the player must decide where best to spend these bonus dice.
 For example, combat pool dice could be spent to improve attacks or to improve defense, or some of each.
 Players also have Karma Pool that can be used to reroll any dice that failed to reach the target number.
 Karma Pool refreshes rarely, typically once per scene or less, at the GM's discretion.
 The combination of Karma Pool and dice pools gives players a considerable amount of freedom to decide how important a task is to their character.
 Two characters with identical statistics could perform very differently on the same tasks depending on their priorities (and thus, allocation of dice pools and Karma Pool).

-In the fourth edition, things have changed substantially.
+In the fourth edition, mechanics changed substantially.
 The game still runs on six-sided dice, but now each task is given a threshold.
 The player then rolls dice equal to their skill plus the relevant attribute modified by applicable modifiers.
 The number of fives and sixes is equal to the number of hits.
 Hits above the threshold indicate extraordinary performance.
-Furthermore, if more than half the dice rolled are ones, then the player has made a glitch.
+Furthermore, if more than half the dice rolled are ones, then the player has made a "glitch."
 Glitches cause bad things to happen to the player and game masters are encouraged to be inventive and funny.

 Archetypes

 Although the skill system is freeform, certain combinations of skills and equipment work well together.
 This combination of specialization in skill and equipment is known as an archetype.
 The most notable archetypes are street samurai, characters who have heavily augmented their bodies with cyberware and bioware and focus on physical combat; adepts, characters who have magical abilities that increase their physical (and sometimes mental) combat abilities; faces, highly charismatic characters who specialize in negotiations and social manipulation; deckers (hackers), experts in electronic surveillance, security, and augmented/virtual reality monitoring, combat and response; riggers, who augment their brains to achieve fine control over vehicles and drones; and magicians, who cast spells and can view emotions and call spirits from astral space.
 In Fourth Edition, with the setting change, deckers are replaced by hackers, who manipulate computer networks with augmented reality via ubiquitous commlinks; they also tend to take over the rigger's role.

 However, the archetypes are not character classes: the player is allowed to cross boundaries.
 Restrictions are not imposed by the system itself, but by the player's specializations.
-Because character-building resources are limited, the player has to weigh which game resource he wants to specialize in and which he has to neglect.
-This allows high character customization while still ensuring that characters are viable in the setting.
+Because character-building resources are limited, the player has to weigh which game resource they want to specialize in and which they have to neglect.